ldtteam/MinecoloniesWiki/source/buildings/townhall.md

 - **Note**: You can configure your own colony area radius in the configuration options of the mod or the the minecolonies-common.toml file inside the ```../config/``` folder of your own world. (see Minecolonies config server section for details)

-If there is another colony too close to your current position you won't be able to place a Town Hall.
+If there is another colony too close to your current position, you won't be able to place a Town Hall.

 If you try to place another Town Hall outside of your protected area, you will get a message: <br>
 <img src="../../assets/images/gui/th_secondplace.png" alt="Placing a Second TownHall" />